-This week I decided it was time for a race, so I entered a super fun duathlon: 5K run, 10mi mountain bike, 5K run.
+This week I decided it was time for a race, so I entered a super fun 3-part event consisting of a 5K run, 10 mi. mountain bike, then another 5K run.
 It was a challenge!
-Celebrate with me that my training is going well, because I held my own in the first run, then Woah!
-I passed 6 other racers on the bike, and then felt good enough during the second run to bounce onto the podium as 2nd Woman Overall.
-I guess that's a testament to this training plan.
+Celebrate with me that my training is going well, because I held my own in the first run, which felt pretty darn hard.
+But, then as soon as I headed off on my bike, the fun of racing really kicked in!
+I managed to pass 6 other racers on my cyclocross bike on the mountain biking course.
+After that, I made haste during the final 5K run and was lucky enough the bounce onto the podium as 2nd Woman Overall.

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.

 |Week 6||AM/PM||Mode||2nd Week of a 4-Week Period: a variety of modes, bike, run, may kayak or roller ski if desire.
 1-2 workouts/week @ L3.
 Can go into L4 gingerly.
 Add some weight, ski specificity & plyometrics.
 Goal Hrs.
 10 (of 40 for the 4-week period)||Hours|

 |Mon||AM||OFF - Walk in A.M. - recover from yesterday's looong ride|